denysdovhan/purifier-card/README.md

 ### Why can't I see nor set fan speed?

 If you are seeing `Failed to call service fan/set_percentage. expected int for dictionary value @ data['percentage']` error message when you try to change fan speed then your purifier doesn't support service `fan.set_percentage`.
-Set `speed_entity` in configuration to fix this issue.
+Set `speed` in configuration to fix this issue.

 ## Inspiration